Achieve your CACREP Accredited Masters at Rutgers

 Admission Criteria

 Scores on standardized tests such as the GRE are not required for admission.
+We consider applicants from all undergraduate majors.

-Deadline is March 1 for fall.
 We encourage you to submit your application for admission to the program as early as possible so that there is adequate time for processing the application, arranging a personal interview, and reaching an admissions decision before the start of the semester.

 Students may complete the degree in either two years or three years.
 Completion of the degree requires attendance in the summer as certain required courses are offered only in this semester.